ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Running.md

 	python3 -m acme -dir <directory>
 	```

-This will use the specified directory as the root directory for runtime data such as *data*, *logs*, and *temporary* files.
+This will use the specified directory as the root directory for runtime data such as *data*, *logs*, own provided *plugins*, and *temporary* files.
 The configuration file *acme.ini*is expected to be in the specified directory, or it will be created there if it does not exist.

+The default base directory, if not specified, is the current working directory.

 ### Secondary *init* Directory